Rhapsody of Fire: 2009–2011: End of The Dark Secret Saga, Turilli's departure and split into two bands

-Continued line-up changes, parallel farewell tour (2012–2017)
+2012–2017: Continued line-up changes, Lione's departure and parallel farewell tour

 The band embarked on their "From Chaos to Eternity World Tour" in the Spring of 2012.
 This tour was their largest yet, spanning three continents.
 Later that year, on 11 December 2012, the band signed with AFM Records.
-On 3 May 2013, a second live album was released, titled Live – From Chaos to Eternity, recorded during the European dates of their From Chaos to Eternity World Tour 2012.
+On 3 May 2013, a second live album was released, titled Live – From Chaos to Eternity, recorded during the European dates of their From Chaos to Eternity World Tour.

 In July 2013, Tom Hess respectfully parted ways with the band due to "philosophical differences" with Alex Staropoli.
 Hess would not be replaced, with the band continuing with just one guitarist.
 Recording for the band's next studio album, Dark Wings of Steel, also began in July 2013.
 Dark Wings of Steel was released at the end of the year and was the band's first album not to be based on the band's fantasy saga, The Algalord Chronicles, which spanned from Legendary Tales to From Chaos to Eternity.
 A European tour followed the release of the album.

 Bassist Oliver Holzwarth left the band in August 2014.
 Alessandro Sala was announced as his replacement in June 2015, although he had joined the band a few months prior.
 Sala had previously been a bandmate of Roberto De Micheli in the band Sinestesia.

 Songwriting for a followup to Dark Wings of Steel began in the Fall of 2014.
 Album artwork and the track listings for the new album, titled Into the Legend, were revealed in November 2015.
 The album was released in January 2016.

 After a short tour to promote the new album, Fabio Lione announced his departure on 28 September 2016.
 Drummer Alex Holzwarth also announced his departure on the band's Facebook page a couple of days later on 9 October 2016.

 On 21 November 2016, former members Luca Turilli, Fabio Lione, Alex Holzwarth, Patrice Guers and Dominique Leurquin announced a Rhapsody "20th Anniversary Farewell Tour", in parallel to the current band.
 The tour celebrated the 20th anniversary of Rhapsody's first album Legendary Tales and featured, among other songs, the album Symphony of Enchanted Lands played in its entirety.
 The 20th Anniversary Farewell Tour started on 26 April 2017 in Annecy, France, and ended on 20 March 2018 in Madrid, Spain.

 On 11 November 2016, the band announced their new lead vocalist, Giacomo Voli.
 Manu Lotter was announced as the new drummer on 22 December 2016.

 On 20 January 2017, the band announced that their new album will be 14 classic Rhapsody songs re-recorded.
 The new album titled Legendary Years was announced on 17 March 2017 from the band's Facebook page.
 The album was released on 26 May 2017.

 The new lineup performed for the first time at the Trieste Summer Rock Festival at the castle of San Giusto on 29 July 2017 in Trieste, Italy.
 Following after the new line-up's debut performance was a tour with Orden Ogan in the fall of 2017.